maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > while removing the need for developer to write bug prone imperative code.
 >
 > React is also keen on keeping your apps maintainable as it grows.
 It does that
-> by encouraging you to build the application out of small components, composing
+> by encouraging you to build the application out of small components.
+Small
+> components are great because they are:
+>
+> - easier to reason about
+> - easier to test
+> - easier for JS engines to optimize
+> - more reusable
+>
-> them together into larger blocks, and then connecting these blocks to each
+> then, you can combine these components together into larger and larger blocks,
+> like LEGO bricks, until your entire application is one powerful component at
+> the top level.
+>
-> other using one-way flow of data from top components to the bottom ones.
-This
+> Between components, React encourages one-way data flow - data going from
-> might seem like a restriction, but it actually makes the codebase much easier
+> parent components to children only.
+This might seem like a restriction, but it
-> to understand and maintain.
+> actually makes the codebase much easier to understand and maintain, because
+> when you are wondering where a certain prop value is coming from, it's really
+> simple - you just look at the parent component.
 >
 > React also introduces JSX - which is an optional syntax that bridges the gap
 > between HTML and JavaScript, taking the best of both - the **readability** and